grapa-dev/grapa/docs-src/docs/prolog_interpreter.md

   - ai
   - knowledge
 ---
-# PROLOG Integration in Grapa
+# PROLOG Interpreter in Grapa

 Grapa's executable BNF architecture allows you to add **true native PROLOG syntax** to the language using `$custom_command` and `$custom_function` rules.
 This is **not** manual parsing - it's **native syntax** that integrates seamlessly with Grapa's grammar system.

 ## True Native Syntax Implementation

-The PROLOG integration uses Grapa's **rule-based grammar system** exclusively.
+The PROLOG interpreter uses Grapa's **rule-based grammar system** exclusively.
 All parsing is handled by Grapa's grammar engine - **no manual string manipulation** is required.

 ### Example PROLOG Syntax Implementation